Douglas Fowley: Military service

-Fowley's enlistment in the United States Navy during World War II led to his being wounded when he served on an aircraft carrier in the Pacific Ocean.

-He was aboard an aircraft carrier when an explosion knocked out his teeth.
-The dental setback hardly slowed his career as an actor.
-In fact, he ended up portraying one of the most well-known dentists in American history.
-"I had a false upper plate, having lost my upper teeth prematurely in mid-life," he explained to Western Clippings in 1994.
-"I started playing old character roles by removing my false upper plate, adding a beard, voice and gait to match my interpretation."
+Fowley enlisted in the United States Navy during World War II, where he served on an aircraft carrier in the Pacific Ocean.
+An explosion aboard knocked out his upper front teeth.
+Later he ended up portraying one of the best-known dentists in American history, "Doc" Fabrique and Doc Holiday, in the 1950s television show The Life and Legend of Wyatt Earp.
+"I started playing old character roles by removing my false upper plate, adding a beard, voice and gait to match my interpretation," he explained to Western Clippings in 1994.

 Film

 After nightclub performing and stage work, Fowley appeared in 1933 in his first film, The Mad Game, alongside Spencer Tracy.
 Early in his acting career, he was usually cast as a movie heavy or gangster in B-movies, including Charlie Chan and Laurel and Hardy features.

 Fowley's films include Twenty Mule Team, Fall Guy, Mighty Joe Young, Angels in the Outfield, Battleground, Armored Car Robbery, Chick Carter, Detective, The Naked Jungle, The High and the Mighty, and Walking Tall.